cognizance-amrita/cognizance_cms/README.md

 ### After Setting Up
 From now when you start your work, run ``source bin/activate`` inside the project repository and you can work with the django application as usual -

-* `python manage.py migrate` - set up database
+* `python3 manage.py migrate` - set up database
-* `python manage.py createsuperuser` - create admin user
+* `python3 manage.py createsuperuser` - create admin user
-* `python manage.py runserver`  - run the project locally
+* `python3 manage.py runserver`  - run the project locally

 *Make sure you pull new changes from remote regularly.*